opengeospatial/ogcapi-coverages/ogcapi-ogc-org-coverages-overview.md

 If provided, returns only the domain set of the coverage (the detailed n-dimensional space covered by the data).
 A CIS JSON encoding of this resource is required, but may be embedded within the Coverage description resource as the value of the `DomainSet` property.
-In that case, a link will still exist pointing to `#DomainSet` A reason to make it a separate resource is if the domain set is very complex and consists of a sizable amount of data, and optionally if the API supports subsetting the domain set itself.
+In that case, a link will still exist pointing to `#/DomainSet` A reason to make it a separate resource is if the domain set is very complex and consists of a sizable amount of data, and optionally if the API supports subsetting the domain set itself.